usnistgov/sesame/doc/tutorial/tuto1dHetero.rst

-Tutorial 2: IV curve of a one-dimensional *pn* heterojunction
+Tutorial 2: I-V curve of a one-dimensional *pn* heterojunction
 -------------------------------------------------------------

 In this tutorial we consider a more complex system in 1-dimension: a heterojunction with a Schottky back contact.
 The n-type material is CdS and the p-type material is CdTe.
 The structure of the script is the same as in the last tutorial, however we must provide more detail to describe a more complex system.